jbisterfeldt/GiggleNote/README.md

 See `help` in giggled for more about the state of the gigglechain and gigglepeers.
 Use `set_log <loglevel>` to dial output up or down.
 Log level 4 is pretty verbose.

+Bug bounties paid in GN for reporting and confirming issues!

 #### Windows

 TODO